-The paragraph shows how the MPC controller is modeled and discuss about the results and possible future development [45].
+The aim of this brief chapter is to show how the MPC controller is modeled and discuss about the results and possible future development.
+The procedure has been taken from the book [39].

 The 6 degrees of freedom rocket dynamics has been linearized and discretized in section 5.8, this procedure starts with the discrete state space model shown in equation (5.54).